Review of Inorganic Chemistry For Biologists

 Why is life dependent on water?
 You'll get the answers as we examine water's properties and see how aqueous environments can dissolve even the strongest of chemical bonds.
 What makes some molecules hydrophilic and others hydrophobic?
 Prepare to become well-acquainted with hydrogen bonds, exploring how they can keep ice afloat as well as play a powerful role in many biological processes.
-Hydrogen itself is not an element to be taken lightly - you'll see it again when we get to acids, bases and buffers.
 You'll also trace the forms that energy can take and perhaps pick up a good excuse for how your room got so messy.
 And, of course, we'll examine reactions, the chemical equilibrium dance that takes place between reactants and products.
 Thanks for watching!

 Tune into this lesson to find out what matters about matter.
 What exactly is an atom?
 And, how do the atoms that make up the elements in the periodic table differ from one another?

 You may be familiar with the role of electrons in electrical devices, but did you know that electrons also determine the chemical reactivity of everything around you?

 Mom always said that sharing is caring.
 This lesson will explore how electrons affect the chemical reactivity of atoms and specifically the merits of sharing electrons.